Looking for funding to make energy efficiency home improvements, or reduce your energy bills?

 - micro combined heat and power

-All energy suppliers with at least 150,000 customers must provide at least one Smart Export Guarantee tariff.
+Any energy supplier with 150,000 customers or more must provide at least one Smart Export Guarantee tariff..

 The system and your installer must be certified under the Microgeneration Certification Scheme (MCS) or equivalent.
 Your energy supplier may ask for your MCS certificate to prove that your installation meets this standard.
 You also need a registered smart meter that records how much electricity you export to the grid.